 What comes to mind right away are nomadic dwellings called Yurts – portable but sturdy round homes of ancient people.

 First of all, the round shape of the yurts was extremely practical.
-Yurts can withstand strong wind from any direction better than any rectangular tents.
+Yurts can withstand strong wind from any direction better than any rectangular tent.
 They require less building material for the same square footage and are more economical to heat or cool down.
 If you’d like to learn more about new remarkable wooden yurt kits, read this post.

 Second, light construction materials allow fast assembly, disassembly, and transportation.
 The fireplace in the middle assures even heating of the whole interior.

 Naturally, the tiny house “Stella” is not designed for frequent nomadic relocations.
 A really nice feature is its central skylight.
 For people living in windy regions, this one-story house plan may provide a good solution.